Ideas for a Beautiful First Communion Party

 Depending on weather and your desires, moving the party outside might be an option.
 But, it’s always a good idea to have a back up plan.

 If you’re celebrating at a restaurant, setting the table with these First Communion placemats will be great entertainment as they wait for food to arrive.
 Don’t forget to bring crayons for easy coloring (affiliate).

 Another idea is to set up a wooden cross decorating activity for guests.
-Purchase unfinished wood wall crosses (affiliate) and decorating supplies such as florals, paints (if you dare – they can also color wood with markers), lace, fabric and other fun.
+Purchase unfinished wood wall crosses (affiliate) and decorating supplies such as florals, paint sticks (affiliate), lace, fabric and other fun.
 The kids (and adults) can decorate a cross to take home.
 Or they can gift their cross to the First Communicant as a memory of their special day.

 You can also send your little guests on a First Communion scavenger hunt.
 Choose a number of items around your home or the event space for them to search for.
 They can check them off the list or take a photo of them.
 Make sure to have prizes ready when they return with completed hunts.